 Eleven hours in the sky.
 Three hours on the road...to then embrace a five hour time difference: Yes, travelling from Hawaii to Duluth, Minnesota was a long and tedious trip.
 But, Grandma's Marathon, one of the fastest and most elite marathons in the U.S., is held here, and I've arrived to race!
-Had I know back when my husband, Nate Carlson, and I decided to add it to my competition itinerary that it would become one of the greatest racing experiences of my life...Well, all my final pre-race workouts have been super-turbo-charged with excitement!
+Had I know back when I decided to add it to my competition itinerary that it would become one of the greatest racing experiences of my life...Well, all my final pre-race workouts have been super-turbo-charged with excitement!

 Arriving in Duluth, the temperature change slammed into us as we stepped off the plane.
 This was summer?
 I was glad that gloves, hats and thick sweaters were snuggly packed in our suitcases.
 I'd anticipated the weather...thinking it would be chilly.
 So, 45 degrees?!
 I think I can handle it.
 Feels like a good temperature for racing fast!